CHIAMCK/task-management/docs/features.md

 3. include it in the template
 4. use jquery to open the modal

 How to customized success url based on which button is pressed?
 1. there is a method caled get_success_url() that will determine the success url
 2. we can override this method and check the request.
 3. when the button is pressed, it will pass the name and value of input field in the request
 4. check which button is pressed and based on that decide the url

+How to add filter to table?
+1. use django filter
+2. use the Filterview (provide model and filterset_class)
+3. use filterset, generate filter based on model's fields
+4. wrap the card inside a form
+5. add the input for filter in the template, filter.form.<field_name>